igvina/ArdBitmap/README.md

 * Compatible with PC/MAC/Linux (made with Java).
 * Good compression (better than Cabi).
 * Supports PNG, GIF (also animated gifs) & JPG.
-* Autogenerate Sketchs from images or animated gifs (great for no-developers).
+* Autogenerate sketches from images or animated gifs (great for no-developers).

 ##Video: